Anthropic confirms to AI FrontPage that India based organizations have been offered access to Claude Mythos Preview.

 SEBI has named the threat.
 But what does a world of AI-discovered zero-days actually look like for India’s banks, brokers and exchanges?
 Cyber law experts and market watchers tell AI FrontPage the old assumption — that defenders have time — no longer holds.

-AI researcher Professor David Krueger marched against AI companies in San Francisco in March.
-Six weeks later he was on Capitol Hill with Senator Bernie Sanders.
-In this exclusive, he tells AI FrontPage why he puts humanity’s extinction odds at greater than fifty percent — and why no one is listening.
+AI researcher Professor David Krueger in this exclusive interview tells AI FrontPage editor Vaibhav Jha why he puts humanity’s extinction odds at greater than fifty percent — and why no one is listening.

 A profile piece on British mathematician Alan Turing who presented a landmark paper “Can Machines Think?” that paved the way for artificial intelligence.